Beware of Chase Bank ‘glitch’: The risks of check fraud

 • Extreme negative balances, with some reports indicating losses in the tens of thousands of dollars

 Chase Bank has yet to acknowledge the viral nature of these fraudulent transactions publicly.
 For now, it’s advisable to stick to using the money you actually have.
-Engaging in fraudulent activities risks your financial stability and can lead to legal repercussions.
+Engaging in fraudulent activities risks your financial stability and can lead to criminal charges.
+Stay informed and protect your finances by avoiding risky exploits that could lead to significant losses and federal jail time.

 Subscribe